Larry Kane: Career in Philadelphia

 In 1965, he came to Philadelphia as an anchor for WFIL Radio and as main anchor for its sister station WFIL-TV, Philadelphia's ABC affiliate.
 Kane was the later the primary anchor for the (then new) Action News format.
 WFIL-TV would change its call letters to WPVI-TV in 1971 after Capital Cities Communications purchased the station from Triangle Publications.
 Kane is credited with coining the phrase "The Big Story" at the top of Action News, something WPVI uses to this day.
-Kane would leave WPVI in May of 1977, in order to take daily limousine trips to New York City and join WABC-TV.
+Kane would leave WPVI in May 1977, in order to take daily limousine trips to New York City and join WABC-TV.

 Kane was an anchor on New York's WABC-TV's Eyewitness News for one year from 1977 to 1978; during that time, he was the lead anchor the night after the infamous New York City blackout of 1977 and also anchored news updates for ABC News.

-He returned to Philadelphia in December of 1978 and joined WCAU-TV, then a CBS-owned station, as the primary anchor of Channel 10 News at 6 p.m. and 11 p.m.
-In January of 1993 he moved to KYW-TV, an NBC affiliate which became the new CBS station in Philadelphia in 1995.
+He returned to Philadelphia in December 1978 and joined WCAU-TV, then a CBS-owned station, as the primary anchor of Channel 10 News at 6 p.m. and 11 p.m.
+In January 1993 he moved to KYW-TV, an NBC affiliate which became the new CBS station in Philadelphia in 1995.
 He also hosted a short-time weekly program produced by KYW-TV called The Bulletin with Larry Kane (not to be confused with the defunct Philadelphia Evening Bulletin newspaper).
 Kane anchored the 6 p.m. and 11 p.m. newscasts at KYW until December 23, 2002.

 Kane covered local Philadelphia politics through hosting several public affairs programs.
 Kane was an anchor at WCAU when sources considered reliable tipped erroneously that Philadelphia mayor William J. Green was subject of federal investigation for improprieties.
 The story was later retracted, and Green sued CBS.

 In 1994, the Broadcast Pioneers of Philadelphia inducted Kane into their Hall of Fame.
 On November 22, 2002, the Broadcast Pioneers of Philadelphia presented him with their "Person of the Year" award, their highest honor.

 Until its 2017 shutdown, he hosted Larry Kane: Voice of Reason, a weekly news analysis program on the Comcast Network.
 Kane continues to do special reports for KYW, an all-news radio station in Philadelphia.